-One of the toughest decisions any investor has to make is deciding when to sell a stock.
-Ask any seasoned investor and I’m sure they’ll tell you a story where they rationalized their way into holding a position until it became a major black-eye in the portfolio.
-By establishing an exit strategy the day you buy the stock, you can remain objective.
+One of the toughest decisions any investor must make is when to sell a stock.
+Ask any seasoned investor, and I’m sure they’ll tell you a story about rationalizing their way into holding a position until it became a major black-eye in the portfolio.
+You can remain objective by establishing an exit strategy the day you buy the stock.
 It will help force you to make those difficult selling decisions.
-Plus, a well thought out plan gives you the confidence to do what you need to do when emotions are running high.
+Plus, a well-thought-out plan gives you the confidence to do what you need to do when emotions are running high.

 4. Set a profit target.

 It’s important to address both scenarios that will happen when you purchase shares in a company.
-It’s either going up, or it’s going down.
-While planning for a loss is vital, equally as important is knowing when to book your profits.
+It’s either going up or it’s going down.
+While planning for a loss is vital, knowing when to book your profits is equally important.
 We’ve all ridden a stock up for a big gain, only to ride it all the way down again.

 5. Set your maximum loss threshold.

 This is your ultimate pain point.
 The price at which you’ll sell no matter what.
-This is the fail-safe strategy that will keep you from riding the stock to a 90% loss.
+This fail-safe strategy will keep you from riding the stock to a 90% loss.

 I’ve pointed this out before, but it’s worth repeating.
 If you do the math to see what kind of gains it takes to make up for a big loss, you’ll soon realize something… Successful investing has a lot more to do with avoiding big losses than you think.
 The greatest investors in the market understand that as good as they are, nobody’s perfect at picking winning investments 100% of the time.